pacrob/mini-project-db-connect/README.md

     -d '{"title": "Walk through the code", "description": "Explain the Flask and SQLAlchemy flow"}'
   ```

+## Web UI

+Navigate to `http://127.0.0.1:5000/` to use the HTML interface.
+It includes a form to add new tasks and a list of existing todos pulled straight from the database.

 ## Running tests

 Pytest is configured to spin up a temporary SQLite database and exercise the API using Flask's test client: